Self-hosted deployment

 With local models (Ollama)

-Workers can advertise locally available models:
+Workers can advertise locally available models to the gateway:

 docker run -d \